imyousuf/terraform-aws-webhook-broker/modules/client-vpn/README.md

 # client-vpn

 This is a Terraform module used to create a AWS Client VPN connection with a VPC with full internet and VPC private network access.
+This module depends on proper AWS CLI setup and `python3` executable in `PATH`.

 ## Usage